NSCN(IM) leader Th Muivah's historic return after 50 years

 Medical teams are deployed at the venue to ensure the elderly leader’s well-being.

-Lucy Duidang, leading the medical contingent, said specialists and ambulances are ready.
+Lucy Duidang, leading the medical contingent, said specialists and ambulances were ready.

 “I am here from the medical team, with ambulances and specialists to take care of his health.
 We look forward to his coming here.
 We wish God’s abundant blessings for him so he will be our great leader for a long time,” she said.

 Also Read: Manipur: Biren Singh credits Amit Shah for bringing peace